On the operators of Hardy-Littlewood-P\'olya type: Abstract

 \section{Abstract}

-In this note, by introducing some parameters, we define and study some generalized multiplicative Hilbert operators.
-We provide a sufficient and necessary condition for the boundedness of these operators in terms of the parameters.
-Also, for certain special cases, we determine the exact values of the norms of the generalized multiplicative Hilbert operators.
+In this paper we introduce and study several new Hardy-Littlewood-P\'olya-type operators.
+In particular, we study a Hardy-Littlewood-P\'olya-type operator induced by a positive Borel measure on $[0,1)$.
+We establish some sufficient and necessary conditions for the boundedness (compactness) of these operators.
+We also determine the exact values of the norms of the Hardy-Littlewood-P\'olya-type operators for certain special cases.

-\section{Introduction and main results}
+\section{\bf {Introduction and main results}}

-Let $p>1$.
-We use $p'$ to denote the conjugate of $p$, i.e., $\frac{1}{p}+\frac{1}{p'}=1$.
-In a recent work \cite{BPSS}, Brevig et al. studied the following operator